igGarciaOficial/Example-Generate-UUID-react-native/README.md

 3. Connect the device on computer ou start up the emulator

-4. Open a new tab in the terminal on project's folder e type:
+4. Open a new tab in the terminal on project's folder and type:

 *For android